novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 2.1.
 For Windows user only, run PowerShell with admin privilege

 CMD won't be helpful here.
-Run the PowerShell as administrator.
+Run the PowerShell as an administrator.

 #### 2.2.
 Create the Kubernetes objects configuration file (in `.yaml` format)